Welcome to our FAQ! Feel free to continue reading and learn more about the WMSO…

 Was there something not answered in the FAQ you’d like to ask us?

-Feel free to reach out to byou@wm.edu or even to get in touch with our conductor, Dr. Grandis, at dfgrandis@wm.edu!
+Feel free to reach out to wrklauer@wm.edu, or get in touch with our conductor, Professor Grandis, at dfgrandis@wm.edu!